Our priority is to continue to provide essential council services while continuing to protect the health and wellbeing of Medway residents.

 However, it may take the team a little longer than usual to respond to your emails to email@example.com.

-In line with government advice, the Mayor and Deputy Mayor are not attending engagements or accepting new invitations to events until further notice.
+In line with government advice, the Mayor and Deputy Mayor will only be attending online events during August.